superbenefit/state-template/agreements/code_of_conduct.md

 - [Community Covenant](https://community-covenant.net/) - Focuses on inclusive community building
 - [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) - Comprehensive approach from Mozilla

-Adapt these templates to reflect your community's specific needs and values rather than copying directly.
+These templates can be adapted to reflect the community's specific needs and values.